 Risk culture is organisational culture viewed through a risk lens, and acts as a vital bridge between the risk appetite of the organisation and the overall culture and management systems.
 The prevailing risk culture will orient employees towards organisational risk and their own risk responsibilities, and in particular their decisions on risk-taking.
-Risk managers therefore must integrate cultural management into the overall risk management framework.
-Problems with business and risk culture are frequently at the heart of organisational scandals and collapses.
-The following demonstrate real-life examples of poor business culture leading to corporate disaster:
+Risk managers therefore must integrate cultural management into the overall risk management framework Problems with business and risk culture are frequently at the heart of organisational scandals and collapses.
+The following demonstrate real life examples of poor business culture leading to corporate disaster:

-VW and car emissions 2015: VW has admitted lying to markets and government officials about vehicle mileage and emissions.
-Investors in Both investors and customers have suffered.
+VW and car emissions 2015: VW have admitted lying to markets and government officials about vehicle mileage and emissions.
+Investors in both companies, along with customers, have suffered.
 Reports indicate that the leadership of VW had such aggressive goals that technical teams could not achieve them.
 Rather than have the courage to speak up, employees chose the 'easier' route of dishonesty.

-The sinking of the Titanic - lessons for today from 1912: Although the disaster happened more than a 100 years ago, the lessons remain relevant today.
+The sinking of the Titanic - lessons for today from the past 1912: Although the disaster happened more than a 100 years ago, the lessons remain relevant today.
 There was another ship, the Californian, within 30 miles of the Titanic, and its crew saw flares and intercepted emergency response requests.
 After the Titanic sank, a US Senate subcommittee and the British Board of Trade concluded that the Californian could have rescued some of the people who were left floating in the water before the Carpathia made it to that location to rescue survivors.
-Some speculate that the Captain of the Californian didn't realise the seriousness of Titanic's plight, others say it was negligence.
+Speculation was that the Captain of the Californian didn't realize the seriousness of Titanic's plight, others say it was negligence.
 In response to the disaster, vessel emergency response plans were implemented by governing agencies in the US and the UK.
-These plans required mandatory training and emergency response from nearby vessels.
+These plans include required training and emergency response from nearby vessels.

-Fukishima 2011: In his combative preface to the report into the Fukishima nuclear plant incident, Kiyoshi Kurokawa, a medical doctor and professor emeritus at Tokyo University, said the crisis was the result of "a multitude of errors and willful negligence", by the government, safety officials and the plant's operator, Tokyo Electric Power (Tepco).
-Behind the safety mishaps and lack of readiness for a tsunami in a region known for powerful earthquakes, were cultural traits that ensured the disaster was "made in Japan", Kurokawa said.
-Co-operative Bank Scandals 2013 and 2018: The disgraced former chairman of The Co-operative Bank has been banned from the City for life after using company phones to access premium rate chat lines and to send and receive "sexually explicit and otherwise inappropriate messages, and to discuss illegal drugs", the Financial Conduct Authority found.
-The Treasury also announced in March 2018 that it was launching an independent review into how the bank was regulated.
+Fukishima 2011: In his combative preface to the report, Kiyoshi Kurokawa, a medical doctor and professor emeritus at Tokyo University, said the crisis was the result of "a multitude of errors and willful negligence", by the government, safety officials and the plant's operator, Tokyo Electric Power (Tepco).
+Behind the safety mishaps and lack of readiness for a tsunami in a region known for powerful earthquakes, are cultural traits that ensured the disaster was "made in Japan", Kurokawa said.